Business Idea Validation Guide

 # Business Idea Validation: The Complete Guide, Framework, and Tool Comparison

-Business idea validation is the process of systematically testing whether real people will pay for what you plan to build, before you spend months and thousands of dollars building it.
-It is not a formality.
-It is the single most important step in your startup journey.
+Business idea validation is the process of systematically testing whether real people will pay for what you plan to build before you spend months and thousands of dollars building it.
+It has three mandatory pillars: market validation (is the problem real and large enough?), customer validation (does your target segment experience it acutely?), and solution validation (does your approach beat what they already use?).

-The data backs this up.
 According to CB Insights, 42% of startups fail because there is no market need for their product.
 Not because the team was bad.
 Not because the tech broke.
 Because nobody wanted what they built.
+The average failed startup burns through $1.3 million before discovering that core assumption was wrong.

 This guide covers everything you need to know about how to validate a business idea: the framework, the tools, and a step-by-step checklist you can start using today.